Join Pilgrim of Brixham for a mile building sailing experience as she sails from Falmouth, Cornwall to Brixham, Devon.

-Join Pilgrim of Brixham in Falmouth, Cornwall for a short mile builder introduction.
-A great way to get a taste of open water coastal sailing as Pilgrim sails from Falmouth to Brixham on the Devon the coast.
+Join Pilgrim of Brixham in the port of Falmouth, Cornwall for a short mile builder introduction.
+A great way to get a experience open water coastal sailing as Pilgrim sails from to Falmouth along the Devon the coast to Brixham.

 - Coastal sailing